miha-stopar/crypto-notes/algebraic_geometry.md

 (Shafarevich) Theorem 1.17: For an irreducible projective variety X there exists a finite map phi: X -> P^m to a projective space.

 ## Dimension

+(Shafarevich 6.1)

+If there exists a finite map X -> Y then it is natural to suppose that X and Y have the same dimension.
+Since by Noether normalisation, any projective or affine variety X has a finite map to some P^m or A^m, it is natural to take m as the definition of the dimension of X. But might there not exist two finite maps f: X -> A^m and g : X -> A^n with m != n?
+Suppose X is irreducible.
+Then the finiteness of a regular map f: X -> A^m implies that k(X) is a finite extension of the field f\*(k(A^m)), which is in turn isomorphic to k(t_1,...,t_m).
+Hence k(X) has transcendence degree m over k; this gives a characterisation of the number m independent of the choice of the finite map and gives motivation for the definition of the dimension.

 Definition: The dimension of a variety V defined over k~ is the transcendence degree of its function field k~(V) over k~.
 The dimension of an algebraic set is the maximum of the dimensions of its irreducible components.

 Remember: The transcendence degree of an extension field K over a field F is the smallest number elements of K which are not algebraic over F, but needed to generate K.

+Note that if X is an irreducible variety and U subset of X is open then k(U) = k(X), and hence dim U = dim X.

 From Hartshorne:
 Definition: If X is a topological space, we define the dimension of X to be the supremum of all integers n such that there exists a chain Z_0 ⊂ Z_1 ⊂ ... ⊂ Z_n of distinct irreducible closed subsets of X. We define the dimension of an affine variety to be its dimension as a topological space.